-Now when did I begin to walk for a paper?
+When did I begin to walk for a paper?
 Maybe when my back began to to act up?
-Recall someone saying exercise might help.
 But eighty-seven and counting…can’t complain.
 For sure not to Martha unless I want another lecture on how it's time to quit what she calls my daily hike.
 So when was it we moved back here?
 Goodness, I think Nixon was still President.
 And she's still nagging me!

 * * *

-I do remember her christening, though, and the reception at our house after.
-Theater, that’s what it was.
-All that work just so everything could be perfect for the new daughter of the wannabe big cheese.
-And yes, that's when we hired Martha to keep the caterers on their toes.
+But how I remember her christening!
+And the reception at our house afterwards.
+All that work so everything perfect for the daughter of the wannabe big cheese.
+That's when we hired Martha...to keep the caterers on their toes.

-In fact I often think about that, Charles.
-You gloated that our senior senator made a political point with his presence.
-But I'd also remember his joke about our redneck congressman that you chimed in with.
-So you also remember as I told you later that night when I told you about my high school crush on that very same redneck?
+I often think of that night, Charles.
+You gloated the senior senator made a political point by coming.
+But I also remember the joke about our redneck congressman that you chimed in with.
+So you also remember as I told you later that night about my high school crush on that very same redneck?

-I also recall Father wasn’t concerned about us dating or at least he never said so, and even hired Willie at the factory one summer.
-Mother, she was a different story…saying 'about time’ when she heard he'd left for trade school.
-Didn't know I hadn’t been seeing Willie for almost a month because of some silly argument we'd had.
-But we were teenagers…
+And Father wasn’t concerned about us together...at least he never said so...even hired Willie at the factory one summer.
+Mother, she was a different story…said 'about time’ when he left for trade school.
+She didn't know I hadn’t seen Willie for almost a month...we'd had some silly teenage argument...

 But that night after the christening, Charles, did you get pulled up a bit?
 Maybe saw me as something more than a political necessity?
 Did it make you a bit nervous?
-Maybe that's when you started calling me ‘Lizzie’ or not long after.
+Do believe that's about when you began calling me ‘Lizzie’ or not long after.
 A pet name, you said.
-Maybe pet's a safer category...
+Was pet a safer category?

 * * * *

-The smart new doctor Patsy has arranged for me…never wants to hear me say I'm old.
+Now there's the smart new doctor Patsy arranged for me…she never wants to hear me say I'm old.
 At eighty-seven?
 Really?
-And I’m always a bit nervous around her.
+And I’m always a wee bit nervous around her.
 Will I wake up cloned some day?
 Where will me be then?

 Still remembering Willie?

-He came to visit some two years after his Mary passed and long after Charles had gone…invited himself right out of the blue.
-And there was Martha in the kitchen grinning like a Cheshire cat and saying that there widower's not here to admire your china.
-She’d always liked Willie, maybe because they were both from what some folk used to call the other side.
-Him from the trailer camp, Martha from the Projects.
+He came to visit some two years after his Mary had passed and long after Charles had gone.
+Invited himself without even an invite.
+And Martha in the kitchen grinning like a Cheshire cat, chuckling that widower's not here to admire your china.
+She always liked Willie, maybe because both were from what some used to call the other side.
+Him from the trailer camp and Martha from the projects.

-Willie and I reminisced about the town and about Patsy and about his boys, and how he was working on a Federal housing project.
-Then out of the blue he stammered that he still couldn't remember what the heck we'd argued about way back when, before he’d left for trade school.
-Didn’t surprise me…had been hanging in the air.
-Said I’d no idea either…
+Willie and I, we reminisced about the town and about Patsy and about his boys, and how he was working on a Federal housing project.
+Then out of the blue he stammered that he couldn't remember what we'd argued about way back before he’d left for trade school.
+It didn’t surprise me…said I’d no idea either…

-But our old intimacy was gone.
-Just too many spent days wrapped around us, muffling our hopes.
+But the old intimacy was gone.
+Too many spent days wrapped around us, muffling our hopes.
 He's passed now too.

 * * * *

-I can't remember when Patsy started calling me Lizzie.
-But it was well after she’d divorced her Tony and ended her fling with the Arts world.
-How Charles not-so-subtly maligned Tony.
-I liked him...thought he was cute...had very inappropriate thoughts for a mother-in-law!
+But I can't remember when Patsy began calling me Lizzie.
+Certainly it was well after she’d divorced Tony.
+Charles, you not-so-subtly maligned Tony.
+I thought he was cute...even had a few very inappropriate thoughts for a mother-in-law...

 * * *

-Oh, and look.
-The boy and his mother outside Rumbles… and see his ice cream’s melting!
+Oh, over there...the boy and his mother, outside Rumbles.
+And his ice cream’s melting!
 Oh, just a little like my sweet Paulie?
 This is a strange day...

-But just a boy in most ways.
-As Martha said once, Miss Elizabeth, that boy may be bright and a light in the house but he’s no angel.
+But just a child in most ways.
+As Martha once said , Elizabeth, that boy is bright and a light in the house...but he’s no angel.
 Oh, I knew that, whose is?
-You were ferocious if taunted and more than a wee bit free with the truth when your heart was set on something.
-Child, you could charm a turkey into the oven…occasionally wondered to myself if you might even outdo your father in politics or something.
+You were ferocious if taunted and more than a wee bit free with the truth if your heart was set on something.
+Paulie, you could charm a turkey into the oven…wondered a bit you might even outdo your father in politics.
+Or maybe something better..

-But why'd I decide that day of all days to surprise you after school with a treat at Rumbles?
-Sammy said what he remembered was you waiting beside him for the traffic to clear.
-Then he heard you yell Mommy…and you darted out to cross the street.
+But why'd I decide that day of all days to surprise you after school with an ice cream cone at Rumbles?
+Sammy said all what he remembered was you waiting beside him for the traffic to clear.
+Then he said you yelled Mommy…and darted out to cross the street.
 Paulie, you saw me coming out of Rumbles, didn't you?

 Must stop this crying…they’re staring.
-But you did get one thing hushed up, Charles...my boy in my arms and me screaming at the black boy who’d been driving the van.
-But I only could see the red staining Paulie’s blond hair and the boy standing there frozen.
+But, Charles, you did get one thing hushed up from the papers.
+My child in my arms, screaming at the black boy who’d been driving the van.
+But I only saw the red staining Paulie’s blond hair... and the boy standing there frozen.

-Martha, you understood and forgave without my asking.
+Martha, you understood and I know forgave me without my asking.
 But I've never quite forgiven myself and I doubt I ever will.

 * * *

-At the funeral—even more theater, Charles.
-Holding your hand beside the coffin and then you hesitating a moment...so cameras could get a better picture?
-Me dead inside and almost too bitter for tears, then walking down the aisle behind the casket.
-But in the doorway came the purest gift I have ever received.
+At the funeral—more theater, Charles.
+Holding your hand beside the coffin, then your pausing a moment.
+Was it so the cameras could get a better picture?
+Me dead inside and almost too bitter for tears as we followed the casket down the aisle.
+But in the doorway there came the purest gift I've ever received from above.

-Or was it just plain luck that I saw them far back from the steps outside the church?
+Or was it just plain luck I saw them, far back from the steps outside the church?
 The boy and his mother.
-He was holding her hands and she was crying.
-Their faces were stricken but in his eyes was what I know now was pleading.
-And for reasons that only God knows, I dropped your hand and walked to them.
+He was holding her hand and she was crying.
+Their faces were stricken, but in his eyes was what I realized was pleading.
+And for reasons only God knows, I let go your hand and walked toward them.

-We stood there with our hands joined for maybe a minute and for the first time during those three terrible days came the thought I may actually survive this.
-And maybe it was that simple acknowledgement of mutual pain that began my slow trek to forgiveness.
+We stood with our hands joined for maybe a minute.
+And for the first time during those three terrible days came the thought I may actually survive this.
+Was it simple admission of mutual pain that began my slow trek to forgiveness?

 Charles, what happened next...did it haunt some corner of your mind for the rest of your days?
-I hope so.
-Leaving for the cemetery and with Patsy already in the limo, you offered your hand to me.
-And then you bent over and whispered, almost smiling '"Lizzie, that was absolutely perfect…and before the cameras left the grounds".
+I surely hope so.
+As we left for the cemetery and with Patsy already in the limo, you offered your hand to help me in.
+And as you bent over, you smiled and whispered, '"Lizzie, that was absolutely perfect…and before the cameras left the grounds".

-To this day I don't know exactly what happened.
-But I can still relive the black fury that swept over me—because finally I clearly saw what you were—and what you were not.
-And I may have struck you.
-I do know that it was the last time I ever let you touch me.
+To this day I don't know exactly what happened next.
+But I can still revive the black fury that swept over me—because at last I could clearly see what you were.
+And what you were not.
+I may have tried to strike you.
+But I do know it was the very last time I ever let you touch me.
 Ever.

-Did you think I wept over the grave for Paulie ?
-Charles, I know better now.
+Charles, did you think that day at the graveside that I was weeping for Paulie ?
+I know better now.
 Yes, I wept for Paulie.
-But I also wept for Patsy and for me and for all those empty years.
+But I also wept for Patsy.
+And for me.
+And for all those empty years.